 This camping barn is in a rural location.
 There are a good number of Pubs and restaurants within eight miles, though the nearest is six; Morrisons is the nearest supermarket, just north of Kendal.

 If you are walking or cycling to Dacre's Stable, are able to buy in food supplies for you if you let them know in advance.

-Two barns are available, each of these comprise six made up beds and the luxury of a wood burning stove.
-Hot water, electricity, shower and toilet are additional bonuses in these stone tents.
-Cooking facilities include crockery & cutlery along with a cooker microwave, kettle, toaster and fridge., The thoughtful owners have also provided a few board games.
+Each of the barns comprises of six made up beds and have the luxury of a wood burning stove.
+Hot water, electricity, shower and very good toilets are additional bonuses.
+Cooking facilities include crockery & cutlery along with a single electric cooking ring a microwave, kettle, toaster and fridge.

 Emphasis at Abbot Park is on enjoying its idyllic rural location and in accordance there are a few site rules which you should read before you book.